Insulin (Oral Inhalation)

 - Follow how to store closely.
-Read the package insert that comes with insulin.
-If you have questions about how to store this medicine, talk with your pharmacist.
+Read the package insert that comes with insulin (oral inhalation).
+If you have questions about how to store insulin (oral inhalation), talk with your pharmacist.

-- Be sure you know how long you can store insulin before you need to throw it away.
+- Be sure you know how long you can store insulin (oral inhalation) before you need to throw it away.

 - Throw away the inhaler 15 days after first use and get a new one.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 Consumer information use

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.